 NS/PY 330.
 Cognitive Neuroscience/Lab.This course explores how the neurological organization of the brain influences the way people think, feel, and act.
 Particular emphasis is given to the brain systems that support object recognition, spatial processing, attention, language, memory, executive functions, and emotion.
 Students also investigate clinical syndromes and unusual cognitive phenomena.
 A wide range of research techniques is introduced, including positron emission topography, functional magnetic resonance imaging, diffusion tensor imaging, neuropsychological assessment, event-related potentials, magnetoencephalography, and transcranial magnetic stimulation.
 Prerequisite(s): NS/PY 160 or 200 or 363 or PSYC 215, 222, or 230.
 Enrollment limited to 40.
 Enrollment limited to 20 per laboratory section.
 (Biological.)
 Normally offered every year.
 N. Koven.

 NS/PY 357.
 Computational Neuroscience.In this course, students apply techniques from engineering and computer science to address fundamental questions of brain function.
 Examining real data sets, students explore how the brain encodes and represents information on cellular scales, and also how computational approaches can be brought to bear on traditional neuroscience disciplines being revolutionized by data-driven paradigms.
 Specific topics include spike statistics, reverse correlation and linear models of encoding, dimensionality reduction, cell assembly analysis, and computational genomics.
 All assignments, and most class work emphasizes computer programming in Matlab (though no background is assumed or expected).
 Prerequisite(s): NS/PY 160 or 200 and PSYC 218 or any 200-level mathematics course.
-Not open to students who have received credit for PSYC 357.
 Enrollment limited to 15.
 Normally offered every year.
-J. Castro.
+M. Greene.

 NRSC 360.
 Independent Study.Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
 Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study per semester.
 Normally offered every semester.
 Staff.